State Machines

 It's important to know how to move between the various modes of a game.
 State machines allow you to do just that.

 You're also going to have to know inheritance and polymorphism.
 If you're not familiar these concepts in C++ I recommend you learn them.
 Besides needing them for this article, encapsulation, inheritance, and polymorphism are the key concepts of object oriented programming.
 If you ever want to use C++ effectively, you're going to have to learn them eventually.
-We also use operator overloading in the example program, but it's not vital to your understanding of state machines so don't worry about it too much.
+We'll also be going over static class variables and functions.
 Now on with the lesson.

 Say you have various modes in your game like a title screen, menus, and the levels of your game.
 For each of those modes the events, logic, and rendering work differently.
 To change the way your game loop works, we use a state machine to transition between the different states.